First Methodist Church (Fordyce, Arkansas)

-The First United Methodist Church is a historic church building in Fordyce, Arkansas.
+The First Methodist Church, formerly known as First United Methodist Church, is a historic church building in Fordyce, Arkansas.
 The two story brick building was designed by John Parks Almand and built in 1925.
 The Arts and Crafts style building presents a long facade to East 4th Street, with its main entry separating the sanctuary to the right and a wing of offices and Sunday School classrooms to the left.
 It was the second church for a congregation established c.
 1883; the first was destroyed by fire in 1922.

 The building was listed on the National Register of Historic Places in 1983.
+In 2022, the congregation disaffiliated from the United Methodist Church and joined the Global Methodist Church.